Updated as of: 04/08/2021

 What personal data we may collect

-When you use the UPSU’s Advice Centre a selection of information is used that is pertinent to supporting the case.
+When you contact the UPSU’s Advice Team a selection of information is used that is pertinent to supporting the case.
 This information is held independently of University of Plymouth on a secure online service called Advice Pro provided by Advice UK, with the exception of anonymous analysis for statistical reporting.

 UPSU Advice has a legitimate interest (Article 6 GDPR) in processing client data, including enquiry/case details.
 As such consent isn’t required when processing client’s data as part of your enquiry/case, unless special category data is being collected which isn’t integral to your case, but can inform UPSU Advice of any trends.
 It is necessary for UPSU Advice to protect the interests of the client as well as the interests of the service.

 We will collect basic demographic data about you to inform your case, contact details and information about the advice case.

 Case Data Collection Form